-When the International Code Committee (ICC) published the revised Table 716.5 in the 2012 IBC (formerly Table 715.4 in the 2009 IBC), the code community saw it as a significant step in clarifying the confusion around fire rated glazing requirements for doors and door assemblies.
-For the first time, the code clearly laid out the vision panel size limits and added a column that specified the sidelite and transom rating requirements.
+When the International Code Committee (ICC) published the revised Table 716.5 in the 2012 IBC (formerly Table 715.4 in the 2009 IBC), the code community saw it as a significant step in clarifying the confusion around the glazing requirements for fire door assemblies.
+For the first time, the code clearly laid out the vision panel size limits for fire doors and added a column that specified the sidelite and transom rating requirements.
 These were not new changes, but rather a clarification of code requirements that were already in effect the 2006 and 2009 IBC and conform to what NFPA 80 provided in the 1999 and 2007 NFPA 80 editions.

 |2-hour fire resistive stairwell with 90-minute full vision aluminum doors that meet all fire resistive and temperature rise requirements|